 Check Your Insurance Policy

 One important aspect is that insurers won’t issue new or additional insurance if there is already a hurricane watch or warning in effect for the area.
 Therefore, make sure that you have adequate coverage before a hurricane strikes.
-While the standard homeowner’s insurance policies typically cover damage from hurricanes, most of them don’t include coverage for flood.
+While the standard homeowner’s insurance policies typically cover damage from hurricanes, most of them don’t include coverage for floods.
 To fully protect your home and its contents, it’s advisable to purchase a separate flood insurance policy.

 Fortify Your Home against Potential Wind and Water Damage